 Petitions to extend the time for completion of an examination must include: (1) a statement of the exceptional circumstances that justify and extension, (2) a firm schedule stating when the exam will be taken, (3) the source of support during the time of extension, and (4) the approval of the student's Advisor(s) in a separate memo.
-Petitions to extend the time for completion of degree requirements beyond the end of the fifth full year must included (1) a summary of progress to date, (2) justification for the delay, (3) an outline of the components of the thesis with a schedule for completion of each component, (4) the source of support during the extension, and (5) the approval of the student's Advisor(s) in a separate memo.
+Petitions to extend the time for completion of degree requirements beyond the end of the fifth full year must be submitted to both academic offices (MIT and WHOI) as well as JCBO.
+Petitions must include (1) a summary of progress to date, (2) justification for the delay, (3) an outline of the components of the thesis with a schedule for completion of each component, (4) the source of support during the extension, and (5) the approval of the student's Advisor(s) in a separate memo.
+The Advisor's memo should include a plan for funding the student during the extension period.
 A student should very carefully assess these factors and decide on a timetable with his/her Advisor(s).